SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 For the **measurements** collection, additional settings are required.
 The **target table layout** refers to the way the measurements are stored.
 Measurements in the base collection may have different types, e.g., the collection may contain temperature, humidity, and pressure measurements.
 Depending on your layout choice, measurements are stored differently in the target table.

 The layout **One table for one measurement type (Default)** will create a table containing only measurements of one specific type; measurements of other types are not included.
-When selecting this layout, you have to additionally specify the **measurement type** to which the offloaded measurements are restricted. {{< product-c8y-iot >}} DataHub automatically inspects a subset of the data and identifies existing measurement types.
+When selecting this layout, you have to additionally specify the **measurement type** to which the offloaded measurements are restricted.
+To identify existing measurement types, {{< product-c8y-iot >}} DataHub automatically inspects a subset of the data, including initial as well as latest data.
 In the measurement type dropdown box, these auto-detected types are listed.
 In case a specific type you are looking for has not been detected, you can manually enter it in this box as well.
+Alternatively you can click the popover next to the measurement types and select **Refresh** to manually re-trigger the detection of measurement types.
+As this might be a performance-intensive process, you should trigger it only if you know that the expected measurement type is present in data recently inserted into the collection.
+You can trigger such a refresh only every five minutes.

 The layout **All measurement types in one table (TrendMiner)** will create a table containing measurements of all types.
 To distinguish the measurements, the table has a column which lists for each measurement its corresponding type.
 The specific table schema for this layout is listed later in this section.
 This layout is only for use cases where you want to offload the data into the data lake, so that TrendMiner can consume the data for its time-series analytics.
 When this layout is selected, the target table name is set to a fixed, non-editable name, which TrendMiner expects for its data import.
 To learn more about the interaction between TrendMiner and {{< product-c8y-iot >}} DataHub, see [Integrating {{< product-c8y-iot >}} DataHub with TrendMiner](/datahub/integrating-datahub-with-sag-products/#integration-trendminer).